crazysnailboy/modarch/readme.md

 ![Screenshot of all Modern Architecture blocks](http://dvb58ja3wxsfj.cloudfront.net/minecraft/modarch/all_blocks.jpg)

-It's built against Minecraft 1.4.7, which means it plays nicely with popular mods like IndustrialCraft.
+It's built against Minecraft 1.4.7, which means it plays nicely with popular mods.
 If there is sufficient interest, I will try to find time to make a version for 1.5.1 or 1.5.2.

 # Recipes